 For those with an ethological bent, there are several Muong villages on the fringes of the Park – indeed the Park supplies paid work for many Muong people.
 The most famous of these, about 16km from the park center, is the Khanh village in An Nghia commune in Hoa Binh province.
 On the left bank of the Buoi river, this traditional village features stilt houses and the terraced fields typifying the lifestyle of the traditional owners.
 However, the road to Muong village is arduous and due to cultural sensitivities must be taken with a guided tour.
 As they say, this is not Kansas, Toto …

 Đỉnh Mây Bạc (Silver Cloud Mountain) is the highest mountain in the Cuc Phuong park with an altitude of 648m.
 About 3 km from the Center, the trip will take you through many old forests along a well-marked trail.
-It is suggested you are in reasonable physical shape, take some bottled water, insect repellents and flat shoes with high socks – leeches are to exactly unknown in these parts.
-The return trip takes around 4 hours however, like many of the more exotic treks in the park, this walk must be taken with a guide.
+It is suggested you are in reasonable physical shape, take some bottled water, insect repellents and flat shoes with high socks – leeches are to unknown in these parts.
+The return trip takes around 4 hours however, like many of the more exotic treks in the park, it is suggested you take a guide.

 Trekking

 The whole park is crisscrossed with tracks for bush walking, cycling and motorized transport.
-Generally these trails and not heavily trafficked and there are many wild animals and treacherous sections where the unwary can lay injured for many hours before being found.
+Generally these trails are not heavily trafficked.
+There are many wild animals and treacherous sections where the unwary can lay injured for many hours before being found.
 Be sensible, take guides where indicated and where unescorted trips are allowed, let people know where you are going.

 As mentioned earlier, the most suitable time to come to Cuc Phuong National Park is in the dry season (from December to May), when the weather in the forest is cooler.
 Try to avoid visiting during the willful rainy season as the tracks can become waterlogged and slippery as well as increased numbers of mosquitoes and other insects.
-May is an especially beautiful time as this is the time the flowers bloom and the numerous varieties of millions of butterflies descend to feast.
+April and May are especially beautiful times as this is the time the flowers bloom and the numerous varieties of millions of butterflies descend to feast.

 Travel Tips